South Dakota First-Time Home-Buying Assistance Programs & Grants

 HUD Good Neighbor Next Door Program

-In addition to federal and state government-sponsored lending programs, there are other financial strategies that may help you become a homeowner.
+In addition to federal and state government-sponsored lending programs, there are other financial strategies that may help you as a homebuyer in South Dakota.
 Some examples:

-• State and local down payment assistance programs.
-Usually offered at the regional or county level, these programs provide flexible second mortgages for first-time buyers looking into how to afford a down payment.
+• State and local down payment assistance programs are usually offered at the regional or county level, and provide flexible second mortgages for first-time buyers looking into how to afford a down payment.

-• Your lender.
-Always ask your lender about any first-time homebuyer grant or down payment assistance programs available from government, nonprofit, and community organizations in your area.
+• Your lender is another one to ask about any first-time homebuyer grant or down payment assistance programs available from government, nonprofit, and community organizations in your area.

 The Takeaway